 The ICO ecosystem is reshaping itself so that it accommodates well with all these new regulations.
 But will all this affect the global airdrop community?
 The long and short of it is yes there will be effects, but they will be positive.
 Let us have a rundown on the possible changes that these new regulations will bring to the crypto-airdrop landscape.

 The world of crypto airdrops could possibly have scams.
-Some ICO projects generate hype about their offerings by giving free tokens; while, the reality is that these businesses do not have anything substantial and valuable to offer.
-So, with the presence of these regulations, it will be beneficial for all those companies that are delivering something worthwhile; that is, these honest blockchain-backed projects can easily unleash their full potential by using airdrops as a growth channel.
+Some ICO projects generate hype about their offerings by giving free tokens; while the reality is that these businesses do not have anything substantial and valuable to offer.
+So, with the presence of these regulations, it will be beneficial for all those companies that are delivering something worthwhile; that is, these honest blockchain-backed projects can quickly unleash their full potential by using airdrops as a growth channel.

 Since the regulations will have effects across the board, different people involved in a crypto-airdrop initiative will be benefited.
 For instance, if there are proper regulations in place, then it will improve a crypto project’s transparency.
 Overall, these regulations will benefit not only those who are getting the airdrops but also genuine blockchain-based companies planning to airdrop some tokens.